 Community & Economic Development Manager

 Jeremy Young assists in implementing and tracking progress on Building On Strength, the City of Lancaster’s 15-year economic development strategic plan.
 He also focuses on enhancing neighborhood quality of life.
 He has a broad range of experience in city planning on the east and west coasts of the U.S., including neighborhood organizing and community development, and he has expertise in policy, demographic, and geospatial/GIS analysis.

-It was the early years of Downtown and Northwest Lancaster’s revitalization in the early 2000s that inspired Jeremy to pursue a career in urban economic development, which led to an internship in 2010 with the James Street Improvement District, a predecessor of the LCA, and ultimately landed him at LCA six years later.
+It was the early years of Downtown and Northwest Lancaster’s revitalization in the early 2000s that inspired Jeremy to pursue a career in urban economic development, which led to an internship in 2010 with the James Street Improvement District, a predecessor of the Lancaster City Alliance, and ultimately landed him at LCA six years later.
 “In those early years, feeling the energy of Downtown’s rebirth, I asked myself, “What can I do to become a part of this incredible excitement?”
 I’m so thrilled to now be working for this truly catalytic organization here in my hometown, which has been key in propelling Lancaster to become one of Pennsylvania’s and the Mid-Atlantic’s most vibrant small cities—and to have the opportunity to help expand the vibrancy of Downtown into the City’s neighborhood commercial hubs, to see them become attractive, thriving, and energized places as they once were.”

 Jeremy earned a Master’s degree in Urban and Regional Planning with a specialization in Regional Economic Development, as well as a Graduate Certificate in Real Estate Development, from Portland State University in Oregon.
 He earned a B.A. in Geography from Millersville University of Pennsylvania, and is a proud graduate of J.P.
 McCaskey High School.